PFGimenez/PFGimenez.github.io/_pages/cv.md

 - I organize the seminars of the CIDRE team (<https://team.inria.fr/cidre/research/seminars/>) and update the Youtube page of the team (<https://www.youtube.com/channel/UCfO5ej3Pyqa6DdLxFNkUyGQ/featured>) since 2020
 - I organized the ["Hands-on machine learning for security" event](https://team.inria.fr/cidre/hands-on-machine-learning-for-security/).
+- I organize the "IA&Cyber mornings" of the CIDRE team.

 ## Publications
   <ul>{% for post in site.publications reversed %}